18 Things You Didn’t Know About Prince Harry

 He doesn’t eat pizza

 Fans were shocked when Prince Harry admitted he doesn’t normally eat one of the world’s favorite comfort foods.
 “I don’t even eat pizza anymore, but I had pizza last night,” Harry said while visiting a Chicago school in 2017.
 At least he seemed to enjoy the rare indulgence.
 “We had deep-dish, and we had thin crust,” he said.
 “I promise you, I will make sure I eat Chicago.”
+However, this is Prince Harry’s favorite fast-food order.
 Find out more bizarre eating habits of the royal family, according to their former personal chef.

 Max Mumby/Indigo/Getty Images